Peeling potatoes near-optimally in near-linear time: Algorithm

 \paragraph{Sampling points.} Let $A(P)$ be a constant-factor approximation for $A^*(P)$.
 Thus, $A(P)\le A^*(P) \le C_2 A(P)$ for some constant $C_2\ge 1$.
 Hall-Holt et al.~\cite{hkms-06} provide an algorithm to compute such value $A(P)$ in $O(n\log n)$ time.

-Let us define $r=\frac{60}{A(P)}$.
-Since the largest triangle in any triangulation of $P$ has area at least $1/n$, we have $A^*(P)\ge 1/n$ and thus $r ~=~ O(n)$.
+Let us define $r\mathrel{\mathop:}=\frac{60}{A(P)}$.
+Since the largest triangle in any triangulation of $P$ has area at least $1/n$, we have $A^*(P)\ge 1/n$ and thus $r = O(n)$.

 Let $R$ be a sample of $r$ points chosen independently at random from the polygon $P$.
 The sample $R$ can be constructed in $O(n + r\log n)$ time, as follows.
-By the linear-time algorithm of Chazelle~\cite{triang-linear-time}, we compute a triangulation of $P$, giving triangles $T_1,\dots,T_{n-2}$.
+By the linear-time algorithm\footnote{Computing a triangulation of $P$ is not the bottleneck of our algorithm.
+Since Chazelle's algorithm is complicated, for practical purposes it would be easier to use a simpler triangulation algorithm running in $O(n \log n)$ time such as the one described in~\cite{CGbook}.} of Chazelle~\cite{triang-linear-time}, we compute a triangulation of $P$, giving triangles $T_1,\dots,T_{n-2}$.
 We then compute the prefix sums $S_i=\area(T_1)+\dots+\area(T_i)$ for $i=1,\dots,n-2$.
 This is done in $O(n)$ time.
 To sample a point, we select a random number $x$ in the interval $[0,1]$, perform a binary search to find the smallest index $j$ such that $x\le S_j$, and sample a random point inside $T_j$.
 A random point inside $T_j$ can be generated using a random point inside a parallelogram that contains two congruent copies of $T_j$; such a point can be generated using two random numbers in the interval $[0,1]$.
 In total, each point takes $O(\log n)$ time plus the time needed to generate three random numbers in the interval $[0,1]$.
 A similar approach is described in~\cite{shop}.

-\paragraph{Size of the visibility graph.} Using the expected number of edges in the visibility graph $G(P,R)$ and Markov's inequality leads to the following bound.
+\paragraph{Size of the visibility graph.} Using the expected number of edges in the visibility graph $G(P,R)$ and Markov's inequality lead to the following bound.